alexhernandezgarcia/alexhernandezgarcia.github.io/slides/kietzmannlab-jun21.md

 Now we know that a big big reason for the success of deep learning has been the availability of huge data sets.
 And this is actually, in my view, a major advantage of deep learning over other methods, by the way.

 However, a lot of people were disappointed and frustrated by this.
+And accordingly there were a bunch of different reactions to this need for a lot of data:

+[NEXT SLIDE]

+* Some people like Gary Marcus were generally sceptic about deep learning and questioned the usefulness of the method itself.
+* Other people started to report suspicious properties of artificial neural networks, such as their ability to perfectly fit random noise and therefore memorise whichever input data.
+That was the well-known work by Zhang et al. at ICLR 2017.
+* In my case, ...
+OK this is some shameless self-promotion, but I think it's relevant.
+Back in 2017, steered by what I had seen at ICLR actually, I thought, well, if deep nets need a lot of data, let's create more with data augmentation!
+And I started studying the properties of data augmentation, but that wasn't popular back then and it got rejected several times.
+Now you know, data augmentation is the shit for self-supervised learning.
+* And finally, there's the reaction I am most interested regarding this talk: new research avenues aiming at learning with less and less supervision and data.
+And this is the seed for research programs such as few-shot learning, one-shot learning, zero-shot learning, and a new wave of semi-supervised and unsupervised learning.

+[NEXT SLIDE]

 --

 * Some questioned the usefulness of deep learning itself .cite[(Marcus, 2018)]
 * Some questioned whether neural networks generalise beyond or simply memorise the training examples .cite[(Zhang et al., 2017, Arpit et al., 2017)]
-* (.orange[Alert]: shameless self-promotion) I studied the benefits of data augmentation .cite[(Hernandez-Garcia et al., rejected ICLR 17)]
+* (.orange[Alert]: shameless self-promotion) I studied the benefits of data augmentation .cite[(Hernandez-Garcia et al., rejected ICLR 18)]
 * Some proposed new research horizons .cite[(Vinyals et al., 2016)]: "\[L\]earning a class from a single labelled example", based on the statement that "**humans learn new concepts with very little supervision**, [but] the standard **supervised deep learning** paradigm **does not offer a satisfactory solution** for learning new concepts rapidly from little data". .smaller[(highlighting mine)]

 .references[